-In accordance with Section 3.6.4 of the AFOLU Requirements, the quantity of market leakage caused by the project was assessed at verification.
-The information upon which the market leakage assessment was based is contained within the methodology.
+In accordance with Section 3.6.4 of the AFOLU Requirements, the quantity of market leakage caused by the project was assessed at validation.
+The information upon which the market leakage assessment was based is contained within the module "Global Commodity Leakage Module: Production Approach (LM-P)" (see Section 3.3.1 above) as well as various documents supplied /20/ /47/ /48/ /49/ and referenced by project personnel in following said module.
 The market leakage assessment findings and conclusion are as follows.

-The quantification of market leakage has, with the exception of the methodology deviation discussed in Section 3.3.6 of the validation report produced by SCS, been correctly undertaken following the module "Global Commodity Leakage Module: Production Approach (LM-P)" as referenced by Section 8.3.3.4 of the methodology.
+The quantification of market leakage has, with the exception of the methodology deviation discussed in Section 3.3.6 above, been correctly undertaken following the module "Global Commodity Leakage Module: Production Approach (LM-P)" as referenced by Section 8.3.3.4 of the methodology.
 Therefore, market leakage attributable to project activities has not been accounted for, in accordance with the methodology.
-In summary, the total quantity of market leakage emissions is estimated to be 99,181 tCO2e over the monitoring period.
+In summary, the total quantity of market leakage emissions is estimated to be 0.74% of the emission reductions within the project boundary over the baseline period.
 The audit team has concluded that the reporting of market leakage emissions is in conformance with the VCS rules and the methodology.